 There are plenty of easy-to-personalize keepsakes to honor a loved one.
 You can have a blanket made with old T-shirts, customize a picture frame, commission a painting, a piece of art, or a garden stone, or fund a bench with a plaque.

-You can also buy a chain so that your family member can wear the husband’s wedding ring.
+You can also buy a sterling silver chain so that your family member can wear their husband’s wedding ring.

 Does your family member love home cooking but has a hard time making it to the grocery store?

 Pay for a meal kit or cooking subscription.
 Many sites ship all the fresh ingredients needed.
 This will save your family member a lot of time and hassle.

 Hire a housekeeper

 It’s hard to find motivation to clean your house on a good day — much less in the wake of someone’s death.
 Consult a trusted cleaning service — ask friends, coworkers, and neighbors, and you’ll likely find someone who can help you out.